LayerNext/docs/docs/08-python-sdk/05-datasets.md

 ## 5.3.
 Create a Dataset Without Giving a Collection

-With this SDK function, a dataset can be created from a subset of frames in the DataLake without specifying a collection.
+This SDK function creates a dataset from a subset of frames in the DataLake without specifying a collection.

 ```python